The Perils of Vanity Metrics: Job Insecurity in Marketing

 Frequently Asked Questions

-How can marketers transition from vanity metrics to meaningful metrics?
+How can marketers transition from vanity metrics to more meaningful measurements?

-What skills do marketers need to develop to stay relevant?
+What skills should marketers develop to avoid job insecurity?

 Works Cited & Evidence